asyml/forte/CONTRIBUTING.md

 the [Google Python Style guide](http://google.github.io/styleguide/pyguide.html).
 The project code is examined using `pylint`, `flake8`, `mypy` and `black`, which will be run automatically in CI.

+### Docstring

+The docstrings should follow the [`Comments and Docstrings` section](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) of Google Python Style guide.
+We will include a pylint plugin called [docparams](https://github.com/PyCQA/pylint/blob/main/pylint/extensions/docparams.rst) to validate the parameters of docstrings:
+* parameters and their types
+* return value and its type
+* exceptions raised

+Another aspect that should be noted is the format of links or cross-references of python objects.
+Make sure to follow the [sphinx cross-referencing syntax](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#xref-syntax).
+The references will be checked by [sphinx-build nit-picky mode](https://www.sphinx-doc.org/en/master/man/sphinx-build.html#cmdoption-sphinx-build-n) which raises warnings for all the missing and unresolvable links.

 ### Git Commit Style